pavan2004it/botocli/README.md

-Note: I have tagged my resources in AWS by project, you may want to do the same.
+Note: I have tagged my resources in AWS by project, you may want to do the same.The Autocomplete feature works in bash only as of now.